-Japan is known for its numerous earthquakes and tsunamis.
-Earthquakes constantly occur in Japan, but they are just small tremors that do not shake anyone.
-However, throughout history several strong earthquakes have occurred and formed large tsunamis.
-In this article, we will learn about some of the tsunamis that have occurred in Japan.
+Japan is known for its countless earthquakes and tsunamis.
+Earthquakes happen there all the time, but most are just small tremors that do not shake anyone.
+Throughout history, however, several powerful earthquakes have triggered major tsunamis.
+In this article, we will look at some of the tsunamis that have happened in Japan.

 Hakuho - 684 AD

-The first tsunami that occurred in Japan was on November 29, 684 in the regions of Nankaido, Shikoku, Kii, and Awaji.
+The first tsunami recorded in Japan occurred on November 29, 684, in the regions of Nankaido, Shikoku, Kii, and Awaji.
 It is estimated that the earthquake had a magnitude of 8.4, and the number of deaths is unknown.

 Sendai - 869 AD

 The Sendai region was hit by a large wave that caused flooding extending 4 km from the coast.
 The city of Tagajo was destroyed, with an estimated 1,000 casualties.
-The earthquake responsible is called Sanriku.
+The earthquake behind it is known as Sanriku.

 Nankai - 887 AD